 The Richest People in the World in 2022

-This scale of wealth is equal to approximately 1.4% of the world economy, Amazon’s entire market cap, or spending $1 million a day for 3,000 years.
+This scale of wealth is equal to approximately 1.3% of the world economy, Amazon’s entire market cap, or spending $1 million a day over 3,000 years.
 In fact, it’s almost double the amount seen two years ago ($663 billion).

 As billionaire wealth accumulates at a remarkable speed, we feature a snapshot of the world’s richest in 2022, based on data from the Forbes Real-Time Billionaires List.

 Elon Musk, with a fortune of $266 billion, is the richest person on the planet.

 Despite supply chain bottlenecks, Tesla deliveries have increased 27% since the second quarter of 2021.
 Musk, who is also CEO and chief engineer of SpaceX, plans to send the largest rocket ever built into orbit in 2022.
 It spans 119 meters tall.

 Here are the richest people in the world, based on data as of September 13, 2022:

 |1||Elon Musk||Tesla, SpaceX||$266B||$151B||$115B|